-It’s a simple process of blending cashews with tapioca starch and a few cheesy, salty flavors, then heating it over the stove for the tapioca starch to activate and turn it all into that gooey cheesy consistency you’ll see below.
+It’s a simple process of blending cashews in a high-powered blender along with tapioca starch, nutritional yeast, and spices.
+Once the mixture is smooth, transfer it to a saucepot and heat it over the stove to allow the tapioca starch to activate, stirring constantly.
 When you’re all finished you’ll have a nutty, salty, and slightly tangy mozzarella that is perfect for this vegan eggplant parmesan.

 Once your eggplant is baked and your cheese is made, it’s time to assemble the eggplant parmesan.
 The assembly is fairly straight forward.
-Similar to lasagna, the eggplant parmesan is layered with marinara sauce, breaded eggplant, marinara sauce, homemade mozzarella, and repeat.
-So simple!
+Similar to lasagna, the eggplant parmesan is layered beginning with a base of marinara sauce.
+Top with breaded eggplant, marinara sauce, homemade mozzarella, and repeat.

-- Serve eggplant parmesan with a Caesar Salad and crusty bread.
-Alternatively, you can serve eggplant parmesan over noodles for a heartier meal.
+Serve eggplant parmesan immediately with a Caesar Salad and crusty bread.
+Alternatively, you can serve eggplant parmesan over noodles for a heartier meal

 - 1 (24 ounce) jar of marinara sauce